CIFASIS/VDiscover/README.md

 ## Quickstart

-It is recommended to manually install binutils, scikit-learn
+Before starting, it is recommended to manually install binutils, scikit-learn and setuptools (to perform a local installation).
+Then we can execute:

     git clone https://github.com/CIFASIS/VDiscover.git
     cd VDiscover